haddocking/haddocking.github.io/education/molmod_online/simulation.md

 ## Structural Analysis

 <a class="prompt prompt-attention">
-  When asked for a selection choose "Protein" if no selection is specifically stated or does not follow logically from the text.
+  When asked for a selection, choose "Protein" if no selection is specifically stated or does not follow logically from the text.
 </a>